NxPKG/khulnasoft-docs/content/rules/compression-rules/settings.md

 - `gzip`: Use the GZIP compression algorithm, if supported by the website visitor.
 - `brotli`: Use the Brotli compression algorithm, if supported by the website visitor.
 - `none`: Do not use any compression algorithm.
 - `auto`: Compress the response according to the algorithms supported by the website visitor (if any).
-Cloudflare will define the order of preference for the compression algorithms, which may change in the future.
+Khulnasoft will define the order of preference for the compression algorithms, which may change in the future.
-- `default`: Use Cloudflare's [default compression behavior](/speed/optimization/content/brotli/), which depends on the response content type.
+- `default`: Use Khulnasoft's [default compression behavior](/speed/optimization/content/brotli/), which depends on the response content type.

 If you include `none`, `default`, or `auto` in the list, it must be the last value in the list.